This classic beef stew recipe is the perfect recipe for fall and winter. It is filled with flavor and comfort.

 - Stir in tomato paste then pour in beef stock, red wine and balsamic vinegar.

-- Next add potatoes, carrots and thyme sprigs and season with salt and pepper and bring to a boil.
+- Next add potatoes, carrots and thyme sprigs and add back in beef and season with salt and pepper and bring to a boil.

-- Once boiling turn stew down to medium low, cover and continue to cook until thickened and ready.
+- Once boiling turn stew down to medium low, cover and continue to cook until thickened and ready for about 1½ hours.